x3042/ExactODEReduction.jl/README.md

   :new_vars   => [x2, x3 + x4, x1]
  ```

+--->

-For more examples we refer to the `examples` folder.
+For more examples we refer to the documentation and the `examples` folder.